jaclyn-taroni/2022-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 ## Introduction to the exercise

 You will each preprocess and quantify a single paired-end RNA-seq sample with fastp and Salmon.
-Your own "personal" FASTQ files can be found on the server in the `/data/<your user name>/raw` directory.
+Your own "personal" FASTQ files can be found on the server in the `/data/<YOUR USER NAME>/raw` directory.
 We will use everyone's Salmon output as input into an R package called `tximport`.